 The authors would like to thank the Management of KMCH College of Pharmacy, for the continuous encouragement, support, and assumed facilities to carry out the study.
+Suriyakumar S. et al: 'Lungs for life'-COPD deterrence

 Funding

 No funding was received for this study.